point-red/point/readme.md

 composer install
 ```

+Since Point using Firestore you should install and enable *grpc*.
+For more detailed guide please check [https://cloud.google.com/php/grpc](https://cloud.google.com/php/grpc)

 You are ready to go, please refer to our documentation below for any guide and instruction.

 ## Documentation